 Utah's mature life sciences industry continues to experience strong growth relative to nationwide trends, even during recessions.
-Newly released data show that employment trends the Gardner Institute first identified through 2017 persisted into the pandemic.
-The number of life sciences jobs in Utah jumped 7.2% in 2020 (see Figure 1).
+Newly released data show that employment trends the Gardner Institute first identified through 2017 persisted into the pandemic.1 The number of life sciences jobs in Utah increased by 4.0% in 2020 (see Figure 1).
 This is the second highest single-year growth among states with large-scale life sciences activity.
-As for five-year trends, industry employment gains in Utah tempered slightly from 5.0% per year from 2012 to 2017 to 4.8% per year from 2015 to 2020.
+As for five-year trends, industry employment gains in Utah tempered slightly from 5.1% per year from 2012 to 2017 to 4.8% per year from 2015 to 2020.2